-During the standards process, PWG members are encouraged to document their proposals for various elements of a standard in a White Paper or Technical Brief.
-These documents provide an informal means of communicating technical proposals among PWG members.
-It is strongly recommended that no item be opened for discussion on the agenda of a PWG meeting without first having been documented and made available for review at least one week prior to the meeting where the paper is to be discussed.
-White Papers are particularly useful when two or more approaches to a standard exist and need to be debated.
-White Papers may be updated to reflect group consensus or individual positions on a particular topic.
-Since a white paper represents current thought and individual contribution, they do not require any form of approval and have no formal status.
-White Papers and Technical Brief are subject to change or withdrawal at any time.
-Other documents, such as Best Practices, Hints and Tips, Developer's Guides and FAQ fall into the same category as White Papers and Technical Briefs.
-These documents should be posted to the PWG FTP site and announced on the working group mailing list prior to discussion at a PWG meeting.
-Discussion will be most fruitful when people have taken adequate time to review the papers prior to the meeting.
+433 During the standards process, PWG members are encouraged to document their proposals for various elements of a 434 standard in a White Paper or Technical Brief.
+These documents provide an informal means of communicating 435 technical proposals among PWG members.
+It is strongly recommended that any topicopen for discussion on the 436 PWG agenda have supporting documentation made available for review at least one week prior to the meeting 437 where the paper is to be discussed.
+White Papers are particularly useful when two or more approaches to a 438 standard exist and need to be debated.
+White Papers may be updated to reflect group consensus or individual 439 positions on a particular topic.
+Since a white paper represents current thought and individual contribution, they do 440 not require any form of approval and have no formal status.
+White Papers, Technical Briefs and other documents, 441 such as Best Practices, Hints, Tips, Developer's Guides and FAQ, are subject to change or withdrawal at any time.
+442 These documents should be posted to the PWG FTP site and announced on the working group mailing list prior to 443 discussion at a PWG meeting.
+Discussion will be most fruitful when people have taken adequate time to review the 444 papers prior to the meeting.

-6 Modifications to process
+Modifications to process 6

-To handle exceptional cases, the Steering Committee may decide that some or all of the steps in the standards process may be shortened or eliminated.
+To handle exceptional cases, the Steering Committee may decide that some or all of the steps in the standards 448 process may be shortened or eliminated.

-7 Publication of PWG documents
+Publication of PWG documents 7

 All of the PWG standards-track and supporting documents described in sections 4 and 5 must be available in either PDF or HTML format (others may be provided as well) and published on the PWG FTP site.
-Any document identified as PWG Charter, PWG Requirements, PWG Working Draft, PWG Candidate Standard or PWG Standard represents a formal PWG approved document, which will be published in a durable location with well known path after achieving the appropriate Last Call and/or Formal Approval.
+Any document identified as PWG Charter, PWG Requirements, PWG Working Draft, PWG Candidate Standard or PWG Standard represents a formal PWG approved document, which will be published in a durable location with well-known path after achieving the appropriate Last Call and/or Formal Approval.
 Listed are examples of the directory structure using v1.0 Standards as an example.
-In use, "wg" would be replaced by the abbreviation for a particular working group (ex. pmp, psi, ipp etc.).
+In use, "wq" would be replaced by the abbreviation for a particular working group (ex. pmp, psi, ipp etc.).
 Note the prefix conventions established for these documents as reflected in the file name prefix in the examples below.

-471 Charter - ftp://ftp.pwg.org/pub/pwg/wg/charter/ch-wg10-yyyymmdd.pdf 472 Requirements - ftp://ftp.pwg.org/pub/pwg/wg/charter/rg-wg10-yyyymmdd.pdf

-Requirements - ftp://ftp.pwg.org/pub/pwg/wg/wg/wd-wg10-yyyymmdd.pdf Working Drafts - ftp://ftp.pwg.org/pub/pwg/wg/wd/wd-wg10-yyyymmdd.pdf

-Candidate Standards - ftp://ftp.pwg.org/pub/pwg/wg/cs-wg10-yyyymmdd-510nm.pdf
+Charter - ftp://ftp.pwg.org/pub/pwg/wg/charter/ch-wg10-yyyymmdd.pdf Requirements - ftp://ftp.pwg.org/pub/pwg/wg/charter/rq-wg10-yyyymmdd.pdf Working Drafts - ftp://ftp.pwg.org/pub/pwg/wg/wd/wd-wg10-yyyymmdd.pdf Candidate Standards - ftp://ftp.pwg.org/pub/pwg/wg/cs-wg10-yyyymmdd-510nm.pdf Standards - ftp://ftp.pwg.org/pub/pwg/standards/std-wg10-yyyymmdd-510nm.pdf